burndown/Ansible-roles-Proxyserver/README.md

 # ansible-proxyserver
 Ansible playbook for proxyserver

-In this Playbook, 4 components are installed on VPS, they are:
+In this Playbook, 4 components are installed on Ubuntu, they are:
  - nginx, wroking as front-end proxy
  - ssr and v2ray working as scientist tools
  - frp working as reverse proxy to help you expose a local server behind a NAT or firewall to the internet.